akazukin5151/koneko/HACKING.md

 \* Config has impure IO functions, safe functions that will return defaults on failure, and interactive functions

+## MVC?

+While the code is not intentionally structured according to any design pattern, you might be able to analyse it through the lens of the Model-View_Controller pattern.
+The only communication method between all modules is through function returns, not through 'notifying' different objects (most of them are functions).
+The only exception is `downloads.py` will directly communicate to `lscat.py` through a callback.

+Model:

+* api
+* colors
+* config
+* data
+* download
+* files
+* pure
+* utils

+View:

+* assistants
+* lscat
+* printer
+* prompt
+* screens

+Controller:

+* cli
+* lscat_app
+* main
+* picker
+* ui

 ## Cache directory structure

 ```sh